ESCCwebsupport/example-school-jekyll/about/safeguarding.md

 published: false
 ---

 This is where you edit the text.
-Make sure pages are all markdown and then the team can update them
+Make sure pages are all markdown and then the team can update them.

+This page can be cloned and edited to have a new URL, which I think is the easiest way for the team and clients to manage it.

 ### Bullets